What is Cerebral Palsy?

 Disorganized Motor Function

-SSD defines disorganized motor function as the extreme impairment of two extremities (arms or legs) that cause the inability to stand up from a seated position, balance themselves while walking or standing, or the use of the upper extremities.
+SSD defines disorganized motor function as the extreme impairment of two extremities (arms or legs) that causes the inability to stand up from a seated position, balance themselves while walking or standing, or the use of the upper extremities.

 Marked Physical and Mental Limitations